-Yes and no—it depends on how the stevia leaf extract is made.
-Stevia extract made using crude stevia is relatively straightforward to work with informally and on a small scale which includes some processing.
-On the other hand, preparing stevia leaf extract for commercial use on a larger scale requires processing.
-This processing allows stevia manufacturers to develop stevia leaf extract that has a higher level of purity and a better overall taste profile.
+Preparing stevia leaf extract for commercial use on a larger scale requires processing.
+This processing allows stevia-based sweetener manufacturers to develop stevia leaf extract that has a higher level of purity and a better overall taste profile.

 Commercial producers of stevia-based sweeteners want their products to be as easy to use as possible.
-Because stevia leaf extract is hundreds of times sweeter than sugar, very small amounts are used to produce the sweetener.
-Stevia leaf extract is typically combined and blended with other natural ingredients into a form people can easily cook, bake or use with common household measuring tools.
-Processing is also required to produce the sugar-like powders, granules or liquids people like to use in foods and beverages.
+Because stevia leaf extract is 200-350 times sweeter than sugar, only a very small amount is needed in a stevia-based sweetener.
+Stevia leaf extract is typically blended with other ingredients like erythritol or dextrose to help balance out its intense sweetness, and to take on a more user-friendly format.
+Processing is required to produce stevia-based sweeteners in these resulting formats (powders, granules, tablets) that people like to use in foods and beverages.

-Another reason for stevia leaf extract is typically processed is to achieve the kind of purity demanded by food-grade ingredients.
-Many parts of the stevia rebaudiana Bertoli plant are sweet, but some components have bitter taste profiles.
-The very sweet parts—e. g.
-Rebaudioside A—make up the bulk of the pure stevia leaf extract that is used by most commercial manufacturers.
+Another reason stevia leaf extract is typically processed is to achieve the kind of purity demanded by food-grade ingredients.
+Many parts of the stevia rebaudiana Bertoni plant are sweet, but some components have bitter taste profiles.
+The best-tasting parts—such as rebaudioside A—make up the stevia leaf extract that is used by most commercial manufacturers.

 What is the shelf life of stevia?